JulienBacquart/MTW-MeSH-wiki/Home.md

 * ability to extend the official data model
 ([custom namespaces for the translations](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model))
 * efficient handling of data updates
+* possibility to publish the translation as linked data #TBD

 ## Design goals